crasm/seal/spec.md

 file authenticity, and therefore make storing and transferring digital files provably reliable.

-seal also aims to match or exceed the integrity and security guarantees offered by PGP-signed checksum files, while offering acceptable performance and being simple to use and understand.
+seal also aims to match the integrity and security guarantees offered by signify signed files, while having acceptable performance and being simple to use and understand.

 Header Identification
 ---------------------